 Because we had taken a late afternoon flight into Lapland, we made it just before sunset.

 Obviously, there was no one around to ask for directions!
 We ended up walking past the resort, uphill, dragging our suitcases.
 My lungs were exploding, the snow was coming down so heavily now, it was getting difficult to see properly and the heavy jacket that I was wearing was weighing me down a lot.

 Luckily, the resort turned on the lights and we saw a faint light leading down a path behind us… Alleluiah!
 So much drama for a 600m distance …. lol

 As soon we entered the heated reception area, everything seemed perfect again 🙂 As the relief washed over us, the realisation that we had finally made it to our destination began to sink in.

 The beautifully done up lounge and the toasty warm interiors are very inviting.
-One can sit for hours on the comfy couch and watch the snow fall softly outside…sighhh
+One can sit for hours on the comfy couch and watch the snowflakes land softly outside…sighhh

 A short wait later, a very friendly staff member checked us in and showed us to our studio cabin.